aexol/syncano-middleware-validate/README.md

               type: string
 ```

-Schema validator is also capable of extending socket.yml with external Yaml source using $source key.
+Schema validator is also capable of extending socket.yml with external Yaml source using $source property.
 It will look for that file within app sources unless path to source starts with /.

 $source keyword can apear anywhere in socket, object which contains that keyword will be extended with contents of referenced file.